 In addition to these great opportunities, membership in CAP provides benefits such as tax deductions, discounts, and scholarships for undergraduate or graduate study.

-If all this is just too good to pass up, why not come visit us?
-See our meeting location page for information on when we meet and how to get there.
+If all this is just too good to pass up, why not visit us at one of our meetings or stop by a cadet meeting.